 Insurable interest simply means an interest that can be quantified in monetary value.

-So a person has an interest in the object if he will be financially affected by the loss of that object.
+So a person has an insurable interest in another person if he will be financially affected by the loss of that person.

 Example of insurable interest